-The Office for Civil Rights (OCR) issued a several documents about how to approach the pandemic situation and still be compliant to HIPAA since the COVID-19 pandemic does not alternate the privacy rule concerning protected health information (PHI).
+The Office for Civil Rights (OCR) issued several documents about how to approach the pandemic situation and still be compliant with HIPAA since the COVID-19 pandemic does not alternate the privacy rule concerning protected health information (PHI).

 These guidelines and documents talk about various points, from the media involvement, telehealth, and even health plans, though some flexibilization occurred because of the national emergency, PHI still needs to be protected.

-One of the main flexibilizations is about telehealth.
-Being telehealth or telemedicine the use of telecommunications to promote long-distances health care, patient and health professional education about healthcare, public health, and health administration.
+One of the main flexibilizations is telehealth.
+Telehealth or telemedicine is the use of telecommunications to promote long-distance health care, patient and health professional education about healthcare, public health, and health administration.
 These technologies include video calls, streaming, sharing images and messages, and landline and wireless communications.

 Where the health professional can conduct the telemedicine attendances?